Wondering which tools we recommend to create & sell online courses?

 Theme music

-Most podcasts choose to include theme music in their podcast intro, and the right music can really set the tone for the rest of your podcast.
+Most podcasts choose to include theme music in their podcast intro.
 You can either use an original theme or download royalty-free music only.

-A few of my favorite places to find podcast-friendly music:
+A few of my favorite places to find podcast-friendly music include:

 Optional elements for your podcast intro script